 One advanced course in each concentration will require students to complete a final project, or capstone, in which they integrate learning and skills from across the full concentration.
 Capstone projects will be graded as a requirement of the course and also will serve as the final culminating artifact for students’ e-portfolios.
 Students will have the option to come to campus to present their final projects and receive face-to-face feedback from fellow students as well as the course instructor.
 Students who choose this option can use it to fulfill their elective on-campus learning experience requirement.

-BAAS students are only required to come to campus for two on-campus learning experiences, which may be as short as an extended weekend.
+BAAS students are only required to visit campus for two on-campus learning experiences, which may be as short as an extended weekend.
 These face-to-face instructional experiences have been developed to provide students with opportunities for engagement with the Penn campus, while also providing students with choices for the experiences that best fit into their own schedules.
 Read more about the on-campus learning experience.